 - Registration with the Government of Saskatchewan's Foreign Worker Recruitment and Protection Unit, except:

 - When hiring foreign nationals who hold open work permits; or

 - When the employer is an agency of a foreign government (e.g., diplomatic posts).

-- To pay all costs of hiring foreign workers, including recruiter costs; and
+- Paying all costs of hiring foreign workers, including recruiter costs; and

 - Making sure the recruiters and immigration consultants you hire are licensed.
 View current lists of Licensed Immigration Consultants, Licensed Foreign Worker Recruiters, and Suspended Licenses on the Immigration Consultant and Foreign Worker Recruiter Licensing and Responsibilities page.

 You can recommend an immigration consultant to a foreign worker, but your worker is free to choose their own immigration consultant.
 They can also choose to complete the immigration process without a consultant.

-- Give misleading or incorrect information about the job opportunity, the services being provided by consultants, or any other part of the recruitment process;
+- Give misleading or incorrect information about the job opportunity;

 - Take the passport, work permit, or any other legal document or personal property of the foreign worker;